THE FROZEN IRISH COFFEE

 This recipe is super easy, brewing and freezing the coffee is the hardest part!
 Freezing the coffee allows you to having to add ice to get the right consistency.
 If you want to drink this quicker and not freeze coffee, add chilled coffee with a few ice cubes in the blender.
 It’s all blended up for a chilly, creamy treat that’s perfect for St. Patrick’s Day or any day.
 Feel free ditch the glass and pour the Frozen Irish Coffee into a plastic cup for the full effect!

-You can get the minty version of this Frozen Irish Coffee here!Print
+You can get the minty Frozen Irish Coffee here!Print

 The warming Irish Coffee gets a frosty make-over in this Frozen Irish Coffee!
 The Frozen Irish Coffee is inspired by the Erin Rose bar in New Orleans.